Arithmetic Fujita approximation over adelic curves: Introduction

 \subsection{Main result}

 In this article, we prove the following result on the arithmetic Fujita approximation over adelic curves under the framework \cite{ChenMoriwaki2020,ChenMoriwaki2022}, which gives a positive response to the conjecture \cite[Remark 9.2.7]{ChenMoriwaki2022}.
-More generally, we prove a version of adelic $\mathbb R$-line bundle below at the same time, which is also a generalization of \cite[Theorem 4.3]{Chen10} and \cite[Theorem C]{Yuan09}. \begin{theo}[Theorem \ref{arithmetic Fujita approximation of R-ample}] Let $S=(K,(\Omega,\mathcal A,\nu),\phi)$ be a proper adelic curve with a perfect $K$, which satisfies either $\mathcal A$ is discrete or $K$ has a countable sub-field which is dense in $K_w$ for all $w\in\Omega$.
+More generally, we prove a version of adelic $\mathbb R$-line bundle below at the same time, which is also a generalization of \cite[Theorem 4.3]{Chen10} and \cite[Theorem C]{Yuan09}.

+In the statement of the main result, instead of considering an effective line bundle under the arithmetic setting, we use the notation that a line bundle has a non-zero small section over an adelic curve, and see \S \ref{definition of effective} for the precise definition. \begin{theo}[Theorem \ref{arithmetic Fujita approximation of R-ample}] Let $S=(K,(\Omega,\mathcal A,\nu),\phi)$ be a proper adelic curve with a perfect $K$, which satisfies either $\mathcal A$ is discrete or $K$ has a countable sub-field which is dense in $K_w$ for all $w\in\Omega$.
 Let $X$ be a projective variety over $\spec K$, and $\overline L$ be an arithmetically big $\mathbb R$-line bundle on $X$ over $S$.
-Then for any $\epsilon>0$, there exist a sufficiently large $p\in\mathbb N$ and a birational morphism $v:X' \rightarrow X$, such that $v^*(\overline L^{\otimes p})=\overline A\otimes \overline M$, where $\overline A$ is arithmetically ample and $\overline M$ is an arithmetically effective $\mathbb R$-line bundle.
+Then for any $\epsilon>0$, there exist a sufficiently large $p\in\mathbb N$ and a birational morphism $v:X' \rightarrow X$, such that $v^*(\overline L^{\otimes p})=\overline A\otimes \overline M$, where $\overline A$ is arithmetically ample and $\overline M$ is an adelic $\mathbb R$-line bundle have a non-zero small section.
 Moreover, we have

 \end{theo}

 In \cite[\S 3]{ChenMoriwaki2022}, they develop a method which constructs a graded linear series over the adelic curve of trivially valued field from general one by its Harder-Narasimhan filtration.
 Next, we can modify the original norms by its spectral norm, which makes the graded linear series to be filtrated.
 Under this construction, the new graded linear series has some asymptotic invariants same as the original one.
 Then some ideas in \cite{Chen10,Lazarsfeld_Mustata08} can be absorbed in this work.